-The Child Care Staff collects fee information from licensed centers on the DCC-94B, Licensed and Certified Provider Agreement Form.
+[The Child Care Staff collects fee information from licensed centers on the DCC-94B, Licensed and Certified Provider Agreement Form.
 The amount of the fee must be indicated on the DCC-94B for a fee payment to be authorized to the provider.
 A Registered Relative Child Care Provider must complete a DCC-94A for the same process.
 An enrollment fee cannot be more than one hundred dollars (\$100) per family, per year.

-Enrollment fees are paid to Licensed Type I and Type II centers, Certified Family Child Care centers and Registered Relative Child Care Providers if they charge this fee to non CCAOP families.
-If non CCAP families are not charged a fee, then fees are not paid for CCAP families.
+Enrollment fees are paid to Licensed Type I and Type II centers, Certified Family Child Care centers and Registered Relative Child Care Providers if this is their policy to charge the fee to the general public.
+If non CCAP families are not charged a fee, then fees are not paid for CCAP families.]